Tomb of I'timād-ud-Daulah: Tomb

-Located on the eastern bank of the Yamuna River, the mausoleum is set in a large cruciform garden criss-crossed by water courses and walkways.
-The mausoleum itself covers about twenty-three meters square, and is built on a base about fifty meters square and about one meter high.
-On each corner are octagonal towers, about thirteen meters tall.
+The mausoleum, located in the centre of a quadrangle (charbagh) on the left bank of river Yamuna next to Chini Ka Rauza, covers about 23 m2, and is built on a red sandstone plinth of about 50 m2 and about 1 m high.
+On each corner is an octagonal minaret, about 13 m tall.

-The walls are made up from white marble from Rajasthan encrusted with semi-precious stone decorations: cornelian, jasper, lapis lazuli, onyx, and topaz formed into images of cypress trees and wine bottles, or more elaborate decorations like cut fruit or vases containing bouquets.
+The walls are made up of white marble from Rajasthan encrusted with semi-precious stone decorations: cornelian, jasper, lapis lazuli, onyx and topaz formed into images of cypress trees and wine bottles, or more elaborate decorations like cut fruit or vases containing bouquets.
 Light penetrates to the interior through delicate jali screens of intricately carved white marble.
 The interior decoration is considered by many to have inspired that of the Taj Mahal, which was built by her stepson, Mughal ruler Shah Jahan.

 Many of Nūr Jahān's relatives are interred in the mausoleum.
 The only asymmetrical element of the entire complex is that the cenotaphs of her father and mother have been set side-by-side, a formation replicated in the Taj Mahal.

 History

-This is the tomb of Mirza Ghiyas Beg and his wife Asmat Beghum.
-He hailed from Iran and served Akbar.
-He was the father of the famous Nur-Jehan and grandfather of Mumtaz-Mahal of the Taj Mahal fame.
-He was made Vazir (Prime Minister) after Nur Jehan's marriage with Jehangir in 1611.
-He held the mansab of 7000/7000 and the title : "I'timad-Ud-Daulah" (The Lord treasurer).
+This is the tomb of Mirza Ghiyas Beg and his wife Asmat Begum.
+He hailed from Iran and served Akbar and was the father of the famous Nur Jahan and grandfather of Mumtaz Mahal in whose memory the Taj Mahal was built.
+He was made Vazir (Prime Minister) after Nur Jahan's marriage with Jahangir in 1611 and held the mansab of 7000/7000 and the title : "I'timad-Ud-Daulah" (The Lord treasurer).
 He died at Agra in 1622, a few months after his wife's death.
-Nur Jehan built this tomb for her parents between 1622 and 1628.
-Her own tomb and that of Jehangir are at Lahore.
+Nur Jahan built this tomb for her parents between 1622 and 1628.
+Her own tomb and that of Jahangir are at Lahore.

 The Tomb of I'timad-Ud-Daulah is a masterpiece of the domeless class of Mughal tombs.
-It is the first building finished in white marble and marks the transitional phase from red stone to white marble, from Akbar's tomb Sikandra to the Taj Mahal.
-It reflects the personality of the polished Iranian who lies buried here, and, more than that, the formal and ornamental character of its builder Nur Jehan who ruled the Mughal Empire from behind the curtain for 16 years (1611–27).
+It is the first building finished in white marble and marks the transitional phase from red sandstone to white marble, from Akbar's tomb Sikandra to the Taj Mahal.